pretix/pretix-docs/docs/tutorial/event.md

 If no results can be found for the input, the marker on the map can be dragged to the event location manually.
 This will automatically update the "geo coordinates" fields.
 Alternatively, we can use the more advanced search function on [OpenStreetMap.org](https://www.openstreetmap.org) and copy the coordinates over to the "geo coordinates" fields.

+Just like the name and short form, the start time and the currency for our event are mandatory information.
+We're going to enter the fourth of June, 2027, into the start time field and we're going to choose the Euro in the currency drop-down menu.

 This page also allows us to set a sales tax rate for our event.
 Taxation rules can also be changed after event creation is finished.